The topological Bloch-Floquet transform and some applications: Emergent geometry

-Theorem \ref{emerging_geo} provides a complete and satisfactory answer to questions (II) and (III) in Section \ref{sec_int} for the interesting case of a $\Z^N$-algebras $\rrr{S}$ satisfying the wandering property.
-At this point, it is natural to deduce more information about the topology of the Bloch-Floquet-Hilbert bundle from the properties of the \triple\ $\{\sss{H},\rrr{A},\rrr{S}\}$.
-An interesting property arises from the cardinality of the wandering system which depends only on the \triple\ (see Corollary \ref{corocard}). \begin{corol} The Hilbert bundle $\bbb{E}_\rrr{S}$ over the torus $\num{T}^N$ defined by the continuous structure $\Gamma_\rrr{S}$ is trivial if the cardinality of the wandering system is $\aleph_0$, and is a rank-$q$ Hermitian vector bundle if the cardinality of the wandering system is $q$.
-In the latter case the transition functions of the vector bundle can be expressed in terms of the fundamental orthonormal frame $\{\zeta_k(\cdot):=(\sss{U}_\rrr{S}\psi_k)\}_{k=1,\ldots,q}$. \end{corol} \Proof The claim follows from Propositions \ref{findim} and \ref{vecbund} jointly with the fact that the dimension of the fiber spaces $\sss{K}(t)$ is the cardinality of the wandering system as proved in Proposition \ref{equidim}.
-In the finite dimensional case the fundamental orthonormal frame $\{\zeta_k(\cdot)\}_{k\in\N}$, defined by \eqref{app22}, selects locally a family of frames and so provides the local trivializations for the vector bundle. \CVD {
+After defining the topology of the Bloch-Floquet Hilbert bundle, it is natural to deduce more information about its structure.
+An interesting property arises from the cardinality of the wandering system, which depends only on the \triple\ (see Corollary \ref{corocard}). \begin{corol} The Hilbert bundle $\bbb{E}_\rrr{S}$ over the torus $\T^N$ defined by the continuous structure $\Gamma_\rrr{S}$ is trivial if the cardinality of the wandering system is $\aleph_0$, and is a rank-$q$ Hermitian vector bundle if the cardinality of the wandering system is $q$.
+In the latter case the transition functions of the vector bundle can be expressed in terms of the fundamental orthonormal frame $\{\zeta_k(\cdot):=(\sss{U}_\rrr{S}\psi_k)\}_{k=1,\ldots,q}$. \end{corol}